Luigigraziosi/Nonlinear-control-/README.md

-This directory contains the curricular projects of the Nonlinear Control course.
+This directory contains the curricular projects of the Nonlinear control and aerospace applications course.
 The Course is divided in two parts, the first based on Non-linear controller and the second bases on real applications on aircrafts and spacecraft.